KimCasa/KimCasa.github.io/_pages/about.md

   - /about.html
 ---

-Bio
+{% include hero.html %}

+About Me
 ======
-Kim Casa is a bioinformatics researcher with expertise in bacterial genomics and computational biology.
-Her work focuses on the genomic analysis of pathogenic bacteria, including Salmonella and Neisseria gonorrhoeae, to study population structure, transmission patterns, and antimicrobial resistance.
-She develops reproducible bioinformatics pipelines and sequence analysis tools for large-scale genomic data.
-She holds a B.S. in Biology from New Mexico State University.
+I am a bioinformatics researcher interested in using genomic data to better understand infectious disease, antimicrobial resistance, and pathogen evolution.

+My work focuses on building reproducible computational workflows for bacterial genomics, including genome assembly, quality control, annotation, antimicrobial resistance detection, serotyping, and population-level analysis.

+My recent research has focused on *Salmonella enterica* in food production and public health contexts, where I developed a Snakemake-based workflow to analyze large-scale genomic datasets and identify patterns related to antimicrobial resistance and strain diversity.

+I am especially interested in computational biology, infectious disease genomics, epidemiology, and scientific computing.